alyssonvidal/E-Commerce-Clusterization/README.md

 **Main:**
 * Create clusters according to the customer's RFM without using any machine learning models.
 * Create clusters according to the customer's RFM using some machine learning models then compare them with the previous result.
+* Indicate the company's best clients for a loyalty plan

 ## Development Stages